sldblog/upcoming/README.md

 => ["2014-06-30", "2014-07-31", "2014-09-01", "2014-09-30", "2014-10-31", "2014-12-01", "2014-12-31", "2015-02-02", "2015-03-02", "2015-03-31", "2015-04-30", "2015-06-01"]
 ```

-The available generators are in `lib/upcoming/generators`.
-They are mapped to the symbol by converting snake case to camel case and postfixing `Generator`.
-They can be anywhere in the load path.

-## Todo

 Chaining backwards:

 ```ruby
 > Upcoming::Factory.every(:last_day_of_month, from: '2014-08-20').then_find_latest(:working_day).first
 => 2014-08-29
 ```

+## Generators

+The available generators are in `lib/upcoming/generators`.
+They are mapped to the symbol by converting snake case to camel case and postfixing `Generator`.
+They can be anywhere in the load path.

 ## License